tonytvo/blog-generator/content/blog/miracle-morning/index.md

   - 2) Plan your time carefully.
   - 3) Follow your plan.
   - 4) Delegate whenever possible.
-  - 5) Spend/invest your time wisely with right people daily.
+  - 5) Spend/invest your time wisely with the right people daily.

 ## Health: Know and follow healthy guidelines daily.

 - your health impacts you emotionally, spiritually and intellectually.

-- **If you make decisions that are bad for your health, it will affect other areas of your life**.
-Young people tend to spend their health for wealth.
-Get enough exercise and eat well. **To take take care of your health, you need to**:
+- **If you make bad decisions for your health, it will affect other areas of your life**.
+Young people tend to spend their health on wealth.
+Get enough exercise and eat well. **To take care of your health, you need to**:
   - 1) Have a purpose worth living for.
-  - 2) Do work you enjoy. so it won't wear you off.
+  - 2) Do work you enjoy.
+So it won't wear you off.
   - 3) Find your own pace.
-    - if you take a life more slowly than your energy level is capable of, you can become lazy
+    - if you take life more slowly than your energy level is capable of, you can become lazy
-    - if you continually run at a pace faster than you are capable, you can burn out.
+    - if you continually run at a pace faster than you are capable of, you can burn out.
-  - 4) Accept your personal worth.
+  - 4) Accept your worth.
 Eat right and exercise.
   - 5) Laugh.
 It helps handle stress.

 ## Family: Communicate with and care for my family daily.

-- family life has profound impacts on how you live, it molds your character and the character or your family members, since your family is the primary environment, it influences the choices to make and the habits you cultivate everyday.
+- family life has a profound impact on how you live; it moulds your character and the character of your family members; since your family is the primary environment, it influences the choices to make and the habits you cultivate every day.

 - while you can't do much about your ancestors, you can influence your descendants greatly.

 - When you have a strong family life, you receive the message that you are loved, cared for, and important.
 The positive intake of love, affection and respect... gives you inner resources to deal with life more successfully.

-- Family is safe-haven in storm.
+- Family is a haven in a storm.
 Family can be a source of stability and strength.
 But we often don’t give them enough of our time. **You can choose how long and how to spend time with them**.
-Put your family on your calendar first and don’t let them have the left overs in your schedule.
-Rewrite your own definition of success which is to be close and care for your family.
+Put your family on your calendar first, and don’t let them have the leftovers in your schedule.
+Rewrite your definition of success: to be close and care for your family.
 Make them part of your non-negotiables in your schedule.
   - create and maintain family traditions
   - find ways to spend time together
   - express appreciation for each other